eur0pa/DS2Fix64/README.md

 ## Can I get (soft)banned for using this?

 Technically, no. It doesn't alter anything we know causes a softban (some item stacks or SM), nor DS2 / DS2SotFS makes use of VAC.
+Still, many people do really believe this causes softbans so yeah, that's on you, don't come and blame me blah blah.

 ## Current fixes